Engaged to the Unidentified: Manga

 Engaged to the Unidentified began as a four-panel manga series made by Cherry-Arai and published by Ichijinsha.
 The first chapter was released on April 22, 2009, in the Manga 4-Koma Palette (at the time Manga 4-Koma Kings Palette) magazine's June 2009 issue.
 On February 27, 2022, Manga 4-Koma Palette ceased publication, and the manga was transferred to Monthly Comic Rex the following month.
-The series has been collected in thirteen tankōbon volumes since July 22, 2010, the latest of which was published on April 21, 2022.
+The series ended with the release of its last chapter in the Monthly Comic Rex magazine's April 2024 issue on March 27, 2024.
+The sixteenth tankōbon volume will be its last and final volume.
+The series has been collected in fifteen tankōbon volumes since July 22, 2010, the latest of which was published on September 27, 2023.
 The fourth volume was released simultaneously with a limited edition on December 28, 2013.
 Bundled with it was a DVD with an animated music clip of the song Zentaiteki ni Sensation (ぜんたい的にセンセーション) performed by Haruka Terui, Eriko Matsui and Yuri Yoshida.
-An original video animation was released with the limited edition of the fifth volume.

-Volume list
+Volumes

 Anime

 An anime television series aired in Japan on ABC channel from January 8 to March 26, 2014.
 The series was directed by Yoshiyuki Fujiwara at studio Doga Kobo with script by Fumihiko Shimo and character design by Ai Kikuchi, who was also the chief animation director.
 Besides ABC, the anime also aired on AT-X, Tokyo MX and BS11 and was simulcast with English subtitles by Crunchyroll and through select digital outlets by Sentai Filmworks.
-The opening and ending themes, "Tomadoi→Recipe" (とまどい→レシピ, Tomadoi Reshipi) and "Masshiro World" (まっしろわーるど, Masshiro Wārudo), respectively, are both performed by Mikakuning! (group formed by voice actresses Eriko Matsui, Haruka Terui, and Yuri Yoshida).
+The opening and ending themes, "Tomadoi→Recipe" (とまどい→レシピ, Tomadoi Reshipi) and "Masshiro World" (まっしろわーるど, Masshiro Wārudo), respectively, are both performed by Mikakuning! (group formed by voice actresses Eriko Matsui, Haruka Terui, and Yu-ri Yoshida).
 The series was released in Japan in 6 DVD and Blu-ray Disc volumes between March 19 and August 20, 2014.
 The first volume contains a 12-minute-long original video animation episode.
 A 10-minute-long original video animation (OVA) episode was released on March 28, 2014, bundled with the limited edition of the fifth tankōbon volume of the manga.